Are these the world’s ugliest houses?

 Stone House, Fafe, Portugal

-It may look like a boulder, but this is actually someone's house, captured beautifully by this Flickr user.
+It may look like a boulder, but this is actually someone's house.
 Sandwiched between two enormous rocks, Stone House is constructed from mortared masonry in order to seamlessly blend into its surroundings.

 Located in the mountains of Fafe, Portugal, it was inspired by the Flintstones and has even appeared in a Portuguese film called Moon.